Alex Albon

-Personal life
+Early life

-Albon was born at the Portland Hospital in London, England on 23 March 1996.
-His father, Nigel Albon is a former British racing driver who participated in the British Touring Car Championship and Porsche Carrera Cup.
-His mother, Kankamol, is from Thailand.
+Alexander Philippe Albon Ansusinha was born at the Portland Hospital in the City of Westminster, London, England, on 23 March 1996.
+His father, Nigel Albon is a British former racing driver who participated in the British Touring Car Championship and Porsche Carrera Cup.
+His mother, Kankamol "Minky" Albon (née Ansusinha), originates from Thailand.
+His uncle, Mark Albon, is a former racing driver who competed in one round of International Formula 3000.

 Growing up in Bures, Suffolk alongside a younger brother, Luca, and three sisters, Chloe, Zoe and Alicia, Albon attended Ipswich School before leaving to pursue his professional racing career, citing Michael Schumacher and Valentino Rossi as being inspirational figures when he was younger.
-Albon holds dual British and Thai nationality, and races under the Thai flag.
-Albon is known to practise Buddhism.

-Albon and his family own a number of pets, consisting of eight cats, a dog and a horse.
-He has been publicly dating Chinese LPGA golfer Lily He since 2019.

-Early career
+Junior racing career

-Karting
+Karting (2005–2011)

-Albon started competitively racing karts in 2005 at the age of 8, competing locally and winning his local Hoddesdon Championship.
+Albon started competitively racing karts in 2005 at the age of 8, competing locally and winning his local Hoddesdon Championship at Rye House Kart Circuit.
 In 2006 Albon started racing in the cadet class, finishing 1st at the Kartmasters British Grand Prix and participating in the Super 1 National Honda Cadet Championship finishing 1st in 2006 and 2nd in 2007.
 In 2008 he moved up to the KF3 class where he stayed until 2010.
 During this time Albon won the Kartmasters British Grand Prix, Formula Kart Stars Championship, KF Winter Series, Super 1 National KF3 Championship, CIK-FIA World Cup, and CIK-FIA European Championship.
 In 2011 Albon graduated to KF1 placing 2nd in the WSK Euro Series and 2nd at the CIK-FIA World Championship.